zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 [Try it](https://dotnetfiddle.net/A7X89y)

+The `WhereBulkContainsAsync` method is also supported.

-## Can I use WhereBulkContains with millions of items?
+## Can I use the WhereBulkContains with millions of items?

 Yes, you can use the `WhereBulkContains` method with an unlimited amount of items.

 Under the hood, we create a temporary table and populated it with our very fast [BulkInsert](bulk-insert) method.
 Then we use this temporary table to perform an `INNER JOIN` statement.

-## How to join different properties than the entity key?
+## How can I use a custom key?

-By default, we create the join using the entity key, but you can choose one or many properties by passing:
+By default, we create the join using the entity key, but you can choose a custom key with one or many properties by passing:

 - A lambda expression
 - A list of string